-Prior to returning to his home state of Texas in 2013, Mike served as an Assistant United States Attorney (“AUSA”) at the U.S. Attorney’s Office for the Southern District of California.
-As an AUSA in the Major Frauds and Special Prosecutions Section, Mike prosecuted a wide range of complex matters, including public corruption, Foreign Corrupt Practices Act violations (related to a Fortune 500 Company), wire fraud and mortgage fraud.
+From there, Mike went on to serve as an Assistant United States Attorney (“AUSA”) at the U.S. Attorney’s Office for the Southern District of California in the Major Frauds and Special Prosecutions Section.
+Appearing in court on a weekly basis, he prosecuted a wide range of complex matters, including public corruption, Foreign Corrupt Practices Act violations (related to a Fortune 500 Company), wire fraud and mortgage fraud.
 Mike also tried five cases to verdict and argued in front of the Ninth Circuit Court of Appeals.

 Defended an oil and gas company in various royalty disputes, including disputes involving unique lease language.